Bug report #19330

 Using QGIS 3.2: I put a single query in the Provider Feature Filter to get a subset of my data.
 Data was formatted as number with decimals.
 Query was "Field_Name" >=80.
 After applying the filter, the values in my attribute table for this field were changed.
 Originally values in this field ranged from 0.0... to 99.9... (it was a percentile), but after applying the query, many of the fields were changed and included values up to 8000+ and "ERROR" and "Inf."
 The same data and the same query in QGIS 3.0 worked as expected and simply filtered the data to include values of 80+

-#2 Updated by Emma Gause almost 2 years ago
+#2 Updated by Emma Gause about 2 years ago

 Giovanni Manghi wrote: